dkarthe/webjeda-blog/_posts/2016-01-12-how-to-add-form-option-to-jekyll-websites.md

 ##Step 1: Create a form

 Let's create a simple form and make it work.
 I will have only two options for user input - Name and Email.
-Copy and paste the below form code inside the body tag (or whereever you want the form to be).
+Copy and paste the below form code inside the body tag (or wherever you want the form to be).

 {% highlight html linenos %}